mezhanglei/react-easy-formrender/README.md

   <RenderForm watch={watch} />
 }
 ```
+- `controls`：register form field's control to use.
-- `widgets`：register components for form to use.
+- `components`：register other component for form to use.
-- `customList`: function that provides custom rendering List.
+- `renderList`: function that provides custom rendering List.
-- `customInner`: function that provides custom render Field's children.
+- `renderItem`: function that provides custom render Field's children.
+- `inside`: the container of form.
 - `onSchemaChange`: `(newValue: SchemaData) => void;` Callback function when `schema` is changed

 ### FormFieldProps